fxpl/notebooks/README.md

 Note that some of the scripts are written in R. Accordingly, if you want to run all post processing scripts, R must be installed.

+If you want to use `NotebookAnalyzer` (see below) to list imported modules and frequently called functions, you also need Python 3, including the modules that can be expected to be most common.

 ## Building and testing the Java code